Brunswick Rally Badge: The rally

-The event itself was a joint rally of Sturmabteilung (SA) and Schutzstaffel (SS) men put on to show both strength in strife-weary Germany and loyalty to their leader, Adolf Hitler.
-This was before Hitler came to national power as Chancellor of Germany in January, 1933.
-A total of 104,000 SA and SS men participated in a six hour march in review before Hitler and the first inspection of the SA Motor and NSKK (National Socialist Motor Corps) units.
-The (Braunschweig) Brunswick rally was hosted by SA-Gruppe Nord under the leadership of then SA-Gruppenführer Viktor Lutze.
+One week later, Hitler staged his own rally in Braunschweig (Brunswick).
+Thirty-eight special trains and over five-thousand trucks brought Sturmabteilung (SA) and Schutzstaffel (SS) men from all over Germany.
+They planned a massive march-past and a huge torchlight parade, the likes of which neither the other organizations nor the government could match.
+The rally was intended to show both strength in strife-weary Germany and loyalty to their leader.
+This was over fifteen months before Hitler came to national power as the Chancellor of Germany in January, 1933.
+A total of 104,000 SA and SS men participated in a six-hour march in review before Hitler and the first inspection of the SA Motor and NSKK (National Socialist Motor Corps) units.
+The Brunswick rally was hosted by SA-Gruppe Nord under the leadership of then SA-Gruppenführer Viktor Lutze.
 At the rally, the SA assured Hitler of their loyalty and Hitler in turn increased the size of the SA with the creation of 24 new Standarten (regiment-sized formations).
-Several years later in 1934, Hitler rewarded Lutze's loyalty by appointing him the commander of the SA succeeding Ernst Röhm as Stabschef, after Röhm was murdered during the Night of the Long Knives.
+Several years later in 1934, Hitler rewarded Lutze's loyalty by appointing him as the SA-Stabschef, succeeding Ernst Röhm who was murdered during the Night of the Long Knives.